MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte.md

 4. A new window (tab) opens.
 Name your Connector <optional>.</br>

-5. Provide the Egnyte domain, for example, if your Egnyte domain is companyname.egnyte.com, enter "companyname".
+5. Provide the Egnyte domain, for example, if your Egnyte domain is companyname.egnyte.com, enter "company name".

 ![Name connector Egnyte](media/name-connector-egnyte.png)

 6. Select **Authorize**.

-7. If you are not already logged in, you can use either your Egnyte credentials or an SSO account.
+7. If you are not already logged in, use either your Egnyte credentials or an SSO account.

 ![Log into grant access to Egynte](media/log-in-to-grant-access-to-egnyte.png)